Uniquely Beautiful Hikes Near NYC From Easy to Hard

 • If the garbage bins are overflowing, take the garbage with you and dispose of it elsewhere.
 Unlike the street corners of major cities, these parks do not have garbage removal every day.

 • Have compassion if you see someone not doing something listed above.
-A lot of us are new to hiking in the outdoors and didn’t have the privilege of growing up with access to it.
-So please extend some empathy for others who are still learning.
+A lot of people are new to hiking in the outdoors and didn’t have the privilege of growing up with access to it.
+So extend some empathy for those who are just learning.

 • Please do not play loud music.
 Most people are in the outdoors to escape the sounds of society and embrace nature’s tunes.